Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Integrated Sensing and Communication

 \subsubsection{Beampattern Gain}

-Sensing beampattern gains are a key ISAC metric, determining how energy is directed (transmit) and signals are analyzed (receive) \cite{He2022, Stoica2007, Cui2014, Hua2023}.
+Sensing beampattern gains are a key ISAC metric, determining how energy is directed (transmit), and signals are analyzed (receive) \cite{He2022, Stoica2007, Cui2014, Hua2023}.
 The transmit beampattern shapes energy radiation for efficient target illumination, while the receive beampattern, optimized via sensing combiners, enhances echo reception \cite{He2022, Stoica2007, Cui2014, Hua2023}.
-These patterns are crucial for optimizing sensing, target detection, and communication efficiency in ISAC systems \cite{He2022, Stoica2007, Cui2014, Hua2023, Zhenyao2023, galappaththige2024RSMA, zargari2024ISABC}.
+These patterns are crucial for optimizing sensing, target detection, and communication efficiency in ISAC systems \cite{He2022, Stoica2007, Cui2014, Hua2023, Zhenyao2023, galappaththige2024RSMA, zargari2024ISABC, Diluka2026, Diluka2026WBNF}.
 Thus, the three pivotal beampattern gains are

 where $\q{x} \in \mathbb{C}^{M \times 1}$ is the transmitted signal, $\q{a}(\theta) \in \mathbb{C}^{M \times 1}$ and $\q{b}(\theta) \in \mathbb{C}^{M \times 1}$ are the transmit and receiver steering vectors that capture the array responses from direction $\theta$, and $\q{u} \in \mathbb{C}^{M \times 1}$ is the combiner at the receiver.
 First, \eqref{eqn_tx_beamgain} is the transmit beampattern gain and illustrates how the transmitted energy disperses as a function of angle $\theta$.
 Second, \eqref{eqn_rx_beamgain} is the receiver beampattern gain and encapsulates the sensitivity of the ISAC system across different angles during the reception of reflected energy.
-Finally, \eqref{eqn_com_beamgain} is the combined beampattern gain and offers a combined representation, integrating the effects of transmission and subsequent reflection processing.
+Finally, \eqref{eqn_com_beamgain} is the combined beampattern gain and provides a single representation that integrates the effects of transmission and subsequent reflection processing.